wfus/playground/intro.md

-# A Project by Sally
-# A Project by Joe
+# Project by Sally and Joe